 Master of Strategic Studies (Advanced) student at Australian National University

 The writer is a Master of Strategic Studies (Advanced) student at the Australian National University’s Strategic and Defence Studies Centre.
-He was the 2017 Robert O’Neill scholar at the International Institute for Strategic Studies based in Singapore.
-He tweets @bradleywoodAU.
+He was the 2017 Robert O’Neill scholar at the International Institute for Strategic Studies (IISS-Asia) based in Singapore.

 We are looking for information, opinions, and in-depth analysis from experts or scholars in a variety of fields.
 We choose articles based on facts or opinions about general news, as well as quality analysis and commentary about Indonesia or international events.
 Send your piece to [email protected]